nens/lizard-client/README.md

 # Lizard client

 Angular/leaflet/d3 app that visualizes (geo-)information for the water sector.
 It is the front-end in the lizard-nxt ecosystem, with the closed source lizard-nxt django app as an API to the hydra-core db.
+For more than demo purposes Lizard client depends on the closed source [Lizard-nxt]( https://github.com/nens/lizard-nxt), a django site that provides an api for hydra-core

 [Demo](https://demo.lizard.net)

-For more than demo purposes Lizard client depends on the closed source [Lizard-nxt]( https://github.com/nens/lizard-nxt ), a django site that provides an api for hydra-core

-### Get up and running
+#### Get up and running

 Assuming you have the [required](#requirements) front-end dev environment.

-Clone this repo with its submodules.
+Clone this repo with its submodules:

 ```sh
 git clone --recursive git@github.com:nens/lizard-client.git